 So lesson #1, SLOW YOUR BREATH DOWN.

 We also are notorious mouth breathers, and that is also not good for you.
 When we breathe through our nose, our air is filtered by the cilia and mucous membrane, trapping foreign particles such as viruses and limiting our exposure to foreign pathogens.
 But this isn’t the most important reason to breathe through our nose, one of the most important reasons for nasal breathing is related to the production of nitric oxide (NO) .

 The nose produces nitric oxide, which, according to Patrick McKeown, a world renowned author and breathing practitioner, actually sterilizes the incoming air and improves your lungs ability to absorb oxygen.
 It also increases the ability to transport oxygen through your body, including your heart.
 It allows your blood vessels to dilate, hence lowering your blood pressure.
 Nitric oxide is also antifungal, antiviral, antiparisitic and antibacterial, helping your body fight infections.

 Lesson #2: BREATHE THROUGH YOUR NOSE.

 This has only touched the surface about breathing as I have only talked about normal every day breathing and how it can affect your health in the most superficial way.
-There are also ways to breath intentionally that have have been scientifically proven as ways to alkalize the body (bringing it from ph of 7.4 to 7.6) improve your immune response (potentially by stimulating catecholamine release) and raise your core body temperature.
+There are also ways to breathe intentionally that have have been scientifically proven as ways to alkalize the body (bringing it from ph of 7.4 to 7.6), improve your immune response (potentially by stimulating catecholamine release), and raise your core body temperature.
 I will be touching upon this next week so stay tuned if you are curious!

 If you are interested in a personal coaching session on any of the above recommendations on how to be harder to kill; getting stronger, improving your cardio, enhancing your mobility or learning how to breathe properly let us know, we would be thrilled to assist you!
 Call or email today!